ngopaul/bioe131/README.md

-# bioe131
+# Bioe131/231

-BioE 131 Berkeley CA
+Bioinformatics @ Berkeley CA

+## Labs are under the lab folder